datasciencecampus/pygrams/docs/tech-report.md

 \end{array}
 $

 For example, lets say Document 1 contains 200 terms and the term *'nuclear'* appears five times.
-When the weights are non-normlised:
+When the weights are not normalised:

 **Term Frequency** = 5